 This shipping cost scarce money and resources that could be used elsewhere in the war effort: the less shipping space required for wheat, the more space was available for war materials.

-Notwithstanding that, though other food stuffs had been rationed since January 1940, the British government did not want to ration wheat or bread for as long as could possibly be avoided.
+Notwithstanding that, though other food stuffs had been rationed since January 1940, the British government did not want to ration wheat or bread for as long as could possibly be avoided for morale purposes.

 The Ministry of Food was therefore charged with reducing the amount of imported wheat required and making the most of what did arrive, while continuing to keep bread freely available and ensuring that the population was receiving optimal nutrition value from their food.